steadybit/docs-public/install-and-configure/install-outpost-agent-preview/install-on-linux-hosts.md

 service steadybit-outpost restart
 ```

-The same applies for extensions.
+The same applies to extensions.
 The services are named `steadybit-extension-*`.

 #### Removing the Outpost Agent